Important Legal Disclaimer

 For more on finding the right apartment, see our apartment hunting tips guide.

-Red Flags When Choosing a Property Buyers Agent Australia
+Red Flags When Choosing Professional Help

-Avoid agents who show these warning signs:
+Avoid specialists who show these warning signs:

 Financial Red Flags

-- Unclear buyers agent cost structure
+- Unclear fee structure

 - Hidden fees not disclosed upfront